openMetaAnalysis/Preterm-birth-prediction-with-the-interpregnancy-interval/README.md

 [Keep current with this topic](Keep-up.md)

-**Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that updates a previously published narrative review.(1) Newer studies included are listed in the references below.
+**Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that updates a previously published narrative review.(1) This analysis is limited to studies that used a propensity analysis or a conditional logistic regression analysis.
+Newer studies included are listed in the references below.
 Rationale for newer trials excluded may be listed at the end of the references.

 This repository is a limited review and contains outcomes data only without PICO and Risk of Bias Tables.
 This review does not include a GRADE Profile or Summary of Findings Table.